Final Deadline: Wed, Jun 5, 2019 at 5:00 pm (PST)

 About Vulcan Productions

-Vulcan Productions is dedicated to the power of storytelling, producing content and large-scale campaigns that entertain, inspire and change the way people understand the world’s toughest challenges.
-Vulcan Productions’ films, television series and digital content spark ideas and turn action into measurable impact.
-Founded by Paul G. Allen and Jody Allen, the company creates content across all platforms, and spotlights Mr. Allen’s work in biodiversity, science, climate, oceans, education, technology, current social issues, history and the arts.
+Vulcan Productions believes that storytelling can change the world.
+The company produces content that informs, inspires, and activates audiences.
+It builds movements that change behaviors, move policies and shift the trajectories of some of society’s most pressing challenges.
 Award-winning projects include Sundance Special Jury Award-winner STEP, The Ivory Game, Unseen Enemy, Racing Extinction, Naledi: A Baby Elephant’s Tale, Academy Award®-nominated Body Team 12, Mind of a Giant, We the Economy, We the Voters, Ocean Warriors, #ISurvivedEbola, Girl Rising and The Blues.
-Upcoming projects include Ghost Fleet.
+Upcoming projects include Ghost Fleet and The Cold Blue.
 For information on Vulcan Productions and our leadership in generating change through impact storytelling, visit vulcanproductions.com.